 - Be ready to learn – the internship is the perfect way to learn from industry experts and having a good attitude towards learning will go a long way in your personal development

 - Hold yourself accountable for your work – as a part of the team, you are entrusted with responsibilities and it is up to you to keep track of your work

 - Apply yourself at work – be curious and try to understand the broader ideas / bigger picture.

 How would you describe MA Financial Group to a student?

-MA Financial encompasses asset management (managing $5.4bn AUM), equities and corporate advisory and the firm aims to generate deeper value for their clients.
+MA Financial encompasses asset management (managing $5.4bn AUM), equities and corporate advisory and the firm aims to generate deeper value for its clients.
 The founding members have vested interests in the company and therefore have a strong presence across the floor.
-As a result, senior management have a strong focus on fostering talent in the junior staff.
-Whilst investment banking is a traditional industry, MA Financial has the start-up spirit and a mandate for innovation.
+As a result, senior management has a strong focus on fostering talent in the junior staff.
+Whilst investment banking is a traditional industry, MA Financial has a start-up spirit and a mandate for innovation.